S&P 500 closes out dismal year with worst loss since 2008

 The Fed will release minutes from its latest policy meeting on Wednesday, potentially giving investors more insight into its next moves.

-The government will also release a November report on job openings on Wednesday.
+The government will also release its November report on job openings Wednesday.
 That will be followed by a weekly update on unemployment on Thursday.
-The closely-watched monthly employment report will be released on Friday.
+The closely-watched monthly employment report is due Friday.

 Companies in the S&P 500 are expected to broadly report a 3.5% drop in earnings during the fourth quarter, according to FactSet.
 Analysts expect earnings to then remain roughly flat through the first half of 2023.